platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 <!-- With subsections Ticketing, CI/CD, PR -->

-The most prominent online SCM service is GitHub[^github], but many academic institutions also offer on-premise or cross-institutional dedicated SCM services, such as the community GitLab of the German Helmholtz Association[^gitlab] for their students and researchers.
+The most prominent online SCM service is GitHub[^github], but many academic institutions also offer on-premise or cross-institutional dedicated SCM services, such as the community GitLab of the German Helmholtz Association[^gitlab], for their students and researchers.
-A good reason to choose GitHub is the higher amount of potential contributors on this platform; on-premise GitLabs may be preferred by academic institution, because the code is then hosted in the research center or by a dedicated subcontracted partner and may offer better data protection, or because of dedicated CI resources.
+A good reason to choose GitHub is the higher amount of potential contributors on this platform.
+Many automated tools for supporting software development only work on GitHub; on-premise GitLabs may be preferred by academic institution, because the code is then hosted in the research center or by a dedicated subcontracted partner and may offer better data and intellectual property (IP) protection; it may also offer more elaborated services or dedicated computing resources.

-This online platform serves as the entrypoint for collaborators to contribute, provides a ticketing system and release management, and offers functionalities for continuous integration and continuous deployment of the software.
+An SCM service is  the entrypoint for collaborators to contribute, provides a ticketing system and release management, and it offers functionalities for CI and continuous deployment (CD, often also as continuous delivery) of the software.
+Some SCM services also facilitate project management workflows, such as milestone progress tracking; task boards can be used for task tracking, work assignment or Agile development [@Beck2001].

 [^github]: https://github.com Public GitHub
 [^gitlab]: https://codebase.helmholtz.cloud.de Community Gitlab of the German Helmholtz Association